by Becca Stallings

-PASUP will hold a Zoom presentation and discussion on this topic Sunday, May 2, 4:30-6:00pm.
-Sign up here!
-This article contains information that will be presented and links to references.
+PASUP held a Zoom presentation and discussion on this topic May 2, 2021.
+This article contains information that was presented and links to references.
 Contact PASUP if you’re interested in a presentation of this material to another group!

 Here are some ideas from research studies and from my 30 years’ experience as an environmental activist and writer.
 Different strategies will be best for different people and situations, so pack your toolbox with several approaches you’ll be ready to use when a teachable moment arrives!